Need help with your Discussion

 What are you deeply passionate about?

 Without passion, you will not last in the retail industry, nor will you make a great retail company.
 Ask yourself if you would still go to work where you are now if you had already earned all the money you need to live till your dying day.
-If you answered yes because you think of yourself as the luckiest person in the world to do what you do and believe you have something that’s the best it could be (and higher than your competitors), then you have winning passion.
+If you answered yes because you think of yourself as the luckiest person in the world to do what you do and believe you have something the best it could be (and higher than your competitors), then you have winning passion.

 Hedgehog Concept